Cyberguru1/Cyberguru1.github.io/posts/VulnHub/pandoras_box.md

 Here's a breakdown of the code:

--The script sets the IP address `(ip)` and port number `(port)` for the remote server.
+- The script sets the IP address `(ip)` and port number `(port)` for the remote server.
--The `sample_space` variable contains a string of ASCII letters and digits, which will be used to construct the password.
+- The `sample_space` variable contains a string of ASCII letters and digits, which will be used to construct the password.
--The script establishes a connection to the remote server using `p = remote(ip, port)`.
+- The script establishes a connection to the remote server using `p = remote(ip, port)`.
--The `chcktime` function measures the time it takes to receive a response from the server after sending a password attempt.
+- The `chcktime` function measures the time it takes to receive a response from the server after sending a password attempt.
 It sends the password attempt, receives the server's response, and calculates the time difference between sending and receiving the response.
--The main loop of the script repeatedly selects a character from sample_space and appends it to the flag variable.
+- The main loop of the script repeatedly selects a character from sample_space and appends it to the flag variable.
 It then measures the time it takes to receive a response from the server after sending the updated password attempt.
--The script keeps track of the minimum time difference `(min_diff)` and the character that resulted in the minimum time difference `(curr_val)`.
+- The script keeps track of the minimum time difference `(min_diff)` and the character that resulted in the minimum time difference `(curr_val)`.
--After each iteration of the loop, the selected character is appended to the `flag` variable and sent to the server.
+- After each iteration of the loop, the selected character is appended to the `flag` variable and sent to the server.
--If the server responds with "Logged in ", indicating that the correct password has been guessed, the loop is terminated.
+- If the server responds with "Logged in ", indicating that the correct password has been guessed, the loop is terminated.
--The script prints the current value of `flag` after each iteration to show the progress of the password guessing.
+- The script prints the current value of `flag` after each iteration to show the progress of the password guessing.

 After running the code for a while we have: